 However, drinking enough non-alcoholic fluids is important.
 If you have a fever or have diarrhoea or vomiting, you are more prone to dehydration.
 Being dehydrated can make you prone to headaches, as well as kidney problems, poor concentration and feeling generally more unwell.

-In addition, for a mild cough, a teaspoon of honey (not suitable for children under one years old), or cough mixture from a pharmacist can help soothe a mild cough.
+In addition, for a mild cough, a teaspoon of honey (not suitable for children under 12 months old), or cough mixture from a pharmacist can help soothe a mild cough.
 Make sure you do not leave your room to visit the pharmacist yourself, ask someone else to get it for you.

 Is there anything I can prepare in advance should I get COVID-19 when I am away?

-The most important precaution to take is to ensure that your medical travel insurance is valid and that if you are going to a country covered by the EHIC card, that you have a valid card.
+The most important precaution to take is to ensure that your medical travel insurance is valid.

 It's also important to ensure you have enough of your regular medication to last the whole of your trip with at least a few days' spare, in case you aren't well enough to travel at the time you were due to return.